Reform Party of Canada: Taxation policies

 The Reform Party supported significant tax cuts for citizens and businesses and opposed the Goods and Services Tax (GST).

+Government spending

+In the 1993 federal election, Reform pledged to eliminate Canada's chronic budget deficit within a period of three years.
+However, the Liberals won a majority government and pledged to eliminate the deficit too, though with a more moderate approach.

 Social policy

 Aboriginal affairs

 The Reform Party called for major changes in the federal government's relations with Aboriginal peoples, which included dismantling the Department of Indian Affairs and transferring its responsibilities directly to Aboriginal governing bodies to lessen Aboriginal peoples' dependence on the federal government.

 Gay rights

 The Reform Party strongly opposed extending marriage rights to gays and lesbians.
 Many members of the Reform Party saw homosexuality as a moral wrong.
 Reform leader Preston Manning himself once publicly stated that "homosexuality is destructive to the individual, and in the long run, society".